 Drugs which should be prescribed only by a specialist clinician.
-The specialist clinician is commonly situated in a hospital but may be within a locally commissioned consultant/GP specialist-led service situated in primary care.
+The specialist clinician is commonly situated in a hospital but may be within a locally commissioned specialist-led service situated in primary care.

-Primary Care prescribing of these medicines is NOT recommended unless there is a specific reason and a specific protocol and service set up to support this.
+General non-specialist prescribing of these medicines is NOT recommended unless there is a specific reason and a specific protocol and service set up to support this.

-Primary Care prescribers may agree to prescribe RED medicines either in exceptional circumstances to ensure continuity of supply while arrangements are made to obtain usual supplies from Secondary Care, or under the locally commissioned consultant/GP specialist-led service.
-However, they should be mindful of the responsibilities they accept in doing this.
+Non-specialist primary care prescribers may agree to prescribe RED medicines either in exceptional circumstances to ensure continuity of supply while arrangements are made to obtain usual supplies from Secondary Care, or under the locally commissioned consultant/GP specialist-led service.
+However, they should be mindful of the responsibilities they accept in doing this and each request must be discussed on an individual risk/benefit basis.
+The prescriber must ensure that the medication in question can be supplied by community pharmacies.

 Primary Care prescribers must ensure that details of any RED drugs prescribed by the specialist clinician are recorded in individual patient records on computer systems.
-It is advisable to do so under the READ code 8B2D (hospital prescription), or add to patients medication list as a hospital drug.
+It is advisable to do so under the SNOMED code 394995008 or the READ code 8B2D (hospital prescription), and add to patients medication list as a hospital drug.